senzing-garage/serve-grpc/docs/development.md

     1. Linux

-        1. :pencil2: Identify location for database.
+        1. :pencil2: Identify a location for database.
            Example:

             ```console